giselaortt/giselaortt.github.io/pages/german.md

 Try to anki between 5 to 20 words a day, depending on your availability. <b>This loop is specially suited for beginners</b>.
 After you pass initial vocabulary you can rely on the content you consume and stop using lists of words.
 <br><br>
 #### Anki tips:
+The easier and more automatic you make it to grasp new sentences the more likely you are to actually stick with the habit.
+How many habits you know are useful but you dont implement on your daily routine?
+I have also many moments when I dont feel like adding a word and end up forgeting it, but ANKI is only as useful as you make it to be.
+So here is a few ways to make it easier:

-- One way to easily grasp sentences from videos and netflix is this chrome extension:  [Language Reactor](https://www.languagereactor.com/) S you don't need to rewrite the subtitles of your movies and can instead copy and paste from netflix and youtube.
+- Easily grasp sentences from videos and netflix is this chrome extension:  [Language Reactor](https://www.languagereactor.com/) S you don't need to rewrite the subtitles of your movies and can instead copy and paste from netflix and youtube.
-- One way to easily grasp words while reading is Readlang [website](https://chrome.google.com/webstore/detail/readlang-web-reader/odpdkefpnfejbfnmdilmfhephfffmfoh) that also has a [chrome extension](https://readlang.com/pt/dashboard)
+- Automatically grasp words while reading with Readlang [website](https://chrome.google.com/webstore/detail/readlang-web-reader/odpdkefpnfejbfnmdilmfhephfffmfoh) that also has a [chrome extension](https://readlang.com/pt/dashboard)
 - I coded a file parser that turns your Readlang file into a better ANKI formatting(requires that you use python).
 It is available in this github [repo](https://github.com/giselaortt/Readlang_integration_to_anki). have more tipss? reach out for me!
 I like to always improve on my method : )